Skip to content

 Quick Answers

-Usually yes — period-appropriate scope and detailed trim restoration add labor that production-stock repair doesn't have.
+Usually yes — period-appropriate matching and detailed trim restoration add labor that production-stock repair does not have.

-On substantial wall rebuilds on designated parcels, yes — we'll explain when the threshold matters.
+On substantial wall rebuilds on designated WUI parcels, yes.
+We explain when the threshold matters during scoping.

 Sources